miguelgazela/Projects/README.md

 **Chess and Checkers** – Simply put a game of chess or checkers.
 Try to make it playable online and if you can use a graphical user interface that can also undo or redo a step as well as keep a history of moves for replay.

-**Hangman** – Randomly select a word from a file, have the user guess characters in the word.
+[**Hangman**](https://github.com/miguelgazela/Projects/blob/master/Games/hangman.py) – Randomly select a word from a file, have the user guess characters in the word.
 For each character they guess that is not in the word, have it draw another part of a man hanging in a noose.
-If the picture is completed before they guess all the characters, they lose.
+If the picture is completed before they guess all the characters, they lose. - Incomplete

 **Crossword Puzzle** – Create a crossword puzzle which links words together on common letters.
 Provide a list of clues for each word and let the user enter fill in the words until the entire crossword is filled in.